HSBNE-Archive/Policy/Rules/Rules.md

     3. A candidate must be present at the annual general meeting to be nominated.
-    4. If required by the management committee, balloting lists must be prepared containing the names of the candidates in alphabetical order.
+    4. If required by the management committee, balloting lists must be prepared containing the names of the candidates in randomised order.
     5. The management committee must ensure that, before a candidate is elected as a member of the management committee, the candidate is advised -